jnozzi/cocoadev.com/markdown/RSSNewsReaders.md

 See more info in the wikipedia article: http://en.wikipedia.org/wiki/News_aggregator

-For an example of a feed you could check out in your aggregator, see General/CocoaDevRSSFeed.
+For an example of a feed you could check out in your aggregator, see CocoaDevRSSFeed.

 Here is a list of the more popular readers, made in Cocoa on the Mac, so far:

 Vienna, open source, Cocoa: http://sourceforge.net/projects/vienna-rss

-General/NetNewsWire
+NetNewsWire

-General/NewsFire
+NewsFire

-General/NewsMac
+NewsMac

 Postino ( http://www.coladia.com/postino )

-General/PulpFiction
+PulpFiction

 ... and here is an interview with the authors of these apps: http://www.drunkenblog.com/drunkenblog-archives/000337.html